Sega DreamCast Console Review, It's One of the Best

-On the flip side, one would think the Sega Saturn would have given Sega DreamCast the notoriety it deserved.
-The Saturn, which was the predecessor to the dreamcast, and had a great library of fighting games both foreign and domestic.
-If the Sega DreamCast was know for being such a state-of-the-art of video game console how did it die?
-That’s simple the arrival of the PS2, and the arrival of dvd’s integrated with video game consoles killed the dreamcast.
+The Sega Saturn, which was the predecessor to the dreamcast, and had a great library of fighting games, both foreign and domestic.
+If the Sega DreamCast was known for being such a state-of-the-art of video game console, how did it die?
+That's simple the arrival of the PS2, and the arrival of DVDs's integrated with video game consoles killed the Sega dreamcast.

 Accessories & Controllers:

 The dreamcast did have some weird and strange accessories.
-Most notably were the keyboard and the mouse attachment.
-The only games I ever played with the keyboard was the typing of the dead, and never really understood the concept.
-So this in my opinion was failure.
+Most notably were the keyboard, fishing controller and the mouse attachment.
+The only games I ever played with the keyboard was the typing of the dead, which was fine if you wanted to learn how to type.

-The dreamcast had what they called a VMU or (Virtual Memory Unit) this was a memory card that used batteries, but slide into your controller.
-The cool thing about a VMU it had a screen to show, your save data, or it could easily be activated from loading up your console.
+The dreamcast had what they called a VMU or (Visual Memory Unit) this was a memory card that used batteries, but slide into your controller.
+The cool thing about a VMU it had a screen to show, you save data, or it could easily be activated from loading up your console.
 The console also had a regular memory cards, and rumble paks available.

 - Soul Calibur

-- Other nominations include: Capcom Vs. SNK – I loved the fact sega had this type game in its line up.
+- Other nominations include: Project Justice, King of Fighters 98, Capcom Vs. SNK – I loved the fact Sega had this type game in its line up.

 Role Playing Games